SOFIE-project/Framework/README.md

 The SOFIE framework is licensed under Apache License 2.0.

 For an example utilising all components take a look at the [Secure Marketplace for Access to Ubiquitous Goods (SMAUG)](https://github.com/SOFIE-project/SMAUG-Deployment), a decentralized and open marketplace where smart locker owners can put smart lockers for rent, and interested renters can purchase access to those smart lockers for limited amounts of time.
+For another example using some of the components, take a look at [Scavenger Hunt](https://github.com/SOFIE-project/MobileGamePilot), a a location-based game utilising BLE beacons.

 More information about the SOFIE Framework can be found in the *SOFIE deliverable D2.7*, while the underlying Architecture is described in the *SOFIE Deliverable D2.6*.
 Both are available on the [SOFIE Deliverables page](https://www.sofie-iot.eu/results/project-deliverables).